openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkinterop/cj-apis-ark_interop.md

 public prop accessible: Bool
 ```

 **Function:** Determines whether the string content is accessible.
-The string content of this object can be manually released using dispose, and accessing it after release will throw an exception.**System Capability:** SystemCapability.ArkUI.ArkUI.Napi
+The string content of this object can be manually released using dispose, and accessing it after release will throw an exception.

 **Initial Version:** 20